olszowka/Zambia/README.md

 # Zambia
 Convention scheduling tool originally developed for Arisia.
-Currently being generalized to handle other conferences/conventions.
+Now used by several other conventions.
 Zambia tracks sessions (events, panels, and anything that needs to be scheduled), participants, and rooms.

 ## Features